Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Introduction

 In this work we propose how to dissipatively generate multi-mode cat states in a scalable fashion and show how to autonomously stabilize a decoherence-free subspace (DFS), which is spanned by multi-mode Schr\"odinger cat states.
 Our approach consists in upgrading dissipation engineering to collective modes (normal modes) of \emph{dissipatively} coupled arrays of nonlinear resonators.
 We present our ideas in terms of two closely related models that are readily realizable with parametrically driven superconducting circuits.
 The first model is, as sketched in Fig.~\ref{scheme}a, based on an array of parametrically driven Kerr resonators, also known as Kerr parametric resonators (KPRs).
 In the second model, the Kerr nonlinearity is replaced by engineered two-photon dissipation, depicted in Fig.~\ref{scheme}b.
 In both cases, the only source of coupling is provided by engineered nonlocal dissipation connecting neighboring pairs of modes.
-This kind of non-local dissipation has recently been considered in several contexts, e.g.~to realize non-reciprocal photon transport in a pair of modes~\cite{metelmann2015} or in cavity arrays~\cite{Porras2019,Wanjura2020}.
+This kind of non-local dissipation has recently been considered in the proposal for the generation of two-mode Schrödinger cat states \cite{mamaev2018} and in several other contexts, e.g.~to realize non-reciprocal photon transport in a pair of modes~\cite{metelmann2015} or in cavity arrays~\cite{Porras2019,Wanjura2020}.
 In contrast, the more conventional scenario of arrays of coherently (tunnel-) coupled KPRs have been studied in Refs.~\cite{Savona2017,Rota2019}, in connection with the emergence of critical behavior.
 Fully connected networks of tunnel-coupled KPRs have also been proposed for solving combinatorial optimization problems~\cite{Goto2016,Nigg2017}.